jshawndunn/CCNA-Network-Notebook/01-network-fundamentals/labs/day-02-connecting-devices.md

 ## What I Observed
 - Devices did not communicate when incorrectly cabled
+- Correct cable selection allowed devices to connect
 - Link lights indicated when a connection was active
-- Cisco Router links are disabled by default causing a red link light
+- Cisco Router interfaces are disabled by default causing a red link light
-- Correct cable selection allowed devices to connect

 ## What I’m Not Fully Sure About Yet
-- When crossover cables are required versus automatically handled
+- What needs to be done to fully enable a router interface

 ## Related Lesson
 Jeremy’s IT Lab – Day 2